G3 CLOTHING & STANDARDS

 Option 1 One piece fabric race suits homologated by the CIK-FIA to CIK Standard N2001-1 or N2013 with an efficiency level of either Level 1 or Level 2.
 The CIK-FIA homologation label (see sample below) is on the back of the collar normally embroidered on to the outer fabric layer only.
 For KartSport New Zealand sanctioned events, race suits homologated by the CIK-FIA have no expiry date.

-NOTE: All new CIK-FIA Homologated suits should be to the latest standard N2013-1.
+NOTE: All new CIK-FIA Homologated suits should be to the latest standard N2013-1 as shown in either of the two drawings above.

 Option 2 One piece fabric race suits produced using an outer/inner fabric combination which meets CIK-FIA Homologation Regulation Article 8.11.
 Such race suits must have a KartSport New Zealand Approval Code Label (see sample below) embroidered on to the outer fabric layer only and positioned on the back of the collar.

 Option 3 One or two piece leather race suits complying with the standards defined by the FIM.
 (1.2mm thickness) If two piece the two pieces must be securely and fully fastened together by an appropriate zip.
-Leather race suits are strongly recommended for SuperKart classes.
+Leather race suits are compulsory for all SuperKart International and National classes and strongly recommended for all other SuperKart classes.

 NOTE: for CIK-FIA International Competition: